damog/feedbag/README.markdown

 Feedbag
 =======

-Feedbag is a feed auto-discovery Ruby library.
-You don't need to know more about it.
-It is said to be:

-> Ruby's favorite auto-discovery tool/library!
+Feedbag is a Ruby library for the auto-discovery of syndicated feeds (RSS/Atom).

 ### Quick synopsis